What Is the Likelihood of a Car Accident Per Mile Driven?

 Insurance companies and government travel safety agencies keep large amounts of data concerning traffic accidents.
 This information allows them to determine when and where accidents are most likely to occur, as well as the factors that can increase your risk of being involved in an accident.

 The California car accident lawyers at Arash Law have gathered this information to help you make safe decisions while on the road.
-Of course, it is not always possible to avoid accidents caused by other drivers, so be sure to call our office as soon as possible after an injury accident.
+Of course, it is not always possible to avoid accidents caused by other drivers.
+If you get entangled in one, it is advisable to consult an attorney after an injury accident.

 Knowing the overall number of auto accidents in a given time period gives researchers limited information.
-For example, car accident fatalities have dropped significantly since manufacturers have been required to install important safety features, like airbags and seatbelts.
+For example, car accident fatalities have decreased significantly since manufacturers have been required to install essential safety features, such as airbags and seatbelts.
 But this simple fact does not tell us that drivers are safer.
 It does not even tell us whether the number of auto accidents has decreased, which is why it is helpful to look at more targeted statistics.

 Accident rates were showing improvements in the years leading up to the coronavirus pandemic.
 According to NHTSA, the rate of fatalities per hundred million miles traveled dropped in 2017, 2018, and 2019.
 The fatality rates per hundred thousand also dropped in categories of the overall population, registered vehicles, and licensed drivers.

-Injury rates also decreased in several key categories.
-All this leads to a promising overall picture.
+Injury rates also decreased in several key categories, showing a positive improvement.
 Though the progress was slow, fatalities on the roads of the United States were dropping noticeably and consistently.

 Many people expected that accident rates would drop during the pandemic.
 After all, people were staying at home far more often, sometimes even being required to do so by local lockdown orders.
 Yet, researchers found something completely different when they analyzed the accident data from 2020.
 The National Highway Traffic Safety Administration reported that 2020 saw an increase of more than 7 percent in traffic fatalities over the previous year.

 So why did this happen?
 One popular theory was the increase in risky driving behaviors.
-The frustration of the prolonged pandemic, financial uncertainty, and long periods of time spent at home caused many drivers to take more risks than they should have.
+The frustration of the prolonged pandemic, financial uncertainty, and long periods of time spent at home may have caused many drivers to take more risks.
 Researchers found an increase in speeding, impaired driving, and other dangerous behaviors.

 These driving habits have long been known to cause injuries and death.
 The good news is that they are preventable.
 If drivers accept personal responsibility for making safe choices behind the wheel, the roads of California will be safer for everyone.